aliafshar/b8/README.md

 Set up your NeoVim however you like it.
 Yummy!

 Nothing yet for terminals, but coming soon.
-It uses the solarized dark theme, so if you hate that, I'm sorry.
+I'm sorry.